Hand Crafts

 Colour, design, binding, construction and overall quilting design to be judged on all quilts unless otherwise stipulated.

-Provincial (O.A.A.S.) competitions.
-SAMPLES TO BE ATTACHED – SA
+SAMPLES & SLEEVES TO BE ATTACHED – SA

 1st – $20 | 2nd – $15 | 3rd – $10